Tree By-Law Update

 Pollarding and coppicing should be allowed for certain trees such as willows, poplars, etc, ashes, even calipers of these trees are over the limit.

-Richie asked 11 months ago
+Richie asked over 1 year ago

 Please see the earlier response regarding pollarding.